 Wigan Council have received government funding for the Household Support Fund.
-The funding is to support households in the most need with food, energy and water bills and with other wider essential costs through the winter months.
+The funding is to support households in the most need with food, energy and water bills and with other wider essential costs.

 Are you eligible?

 When assessing requests for support, we will take into account hardship or the risk of experiencing poverty or financial difficulties.